Floating into the Night

 Floating into the Night is the debut studio album by American singer Julee Cruise.
 It was released on September 12, 1989, by Warner Bros.
 Records, and features compositions and production by Angelo Badalamenti and film director David Lynch.
 Songs from the album were featured in Lynch's projects Blue Velvet (1986), Industrial Symphony No. 1 (1990), and Twin Peaks (1990–1991).

 The album peaked at number 74 on the US Billboard 200 following the success of the Twin Peaks TV series in 1990.
 Lead single "Falling" reached the top 10 of the UK Singles Chart, peaking at number seven and spending 12 weeks in total on the chart.

 Background

-Filmmaker David Lynch and composer Angelo Badalamenti's collaboration with Cruise first came about during the scoring for Lynch's 1986 film Blue Velvet, in which a key scene was intended to feature This Mortal Coil's version of "Song to the Siren" by Tim Buckley.
-With the rights to the song proving prohibitively expensive, it was suggested that Badalamenti compose a pop song in the same style and recruit a vocalist with a haunting, ethereal voice.
-Badalamenti recommended Cruise, who had sung in a New York theater workshop Badalamenti had produced.
+Filmmaker David Lynch and composer Angelo Badalamenti's collaboration with Cruise first came about during the scoring process for Lynch's 1986 film Blue Velvet, in which a key scene was intended to feature This Mortal Coil's cover version of "Song to the Siren" by Tim Buckley.
+With the rights to the song proving prohibitively expensive, it was suggested that Badalamenti compose a song in the same style and recruit a vocalist with a haunting, ethereal voice akin to that of Elizabeth Fraser.
+Badalamenti recommended Cruise, who had sung in a New York theater workshop he had produced.
 The result was the track "Mysteries of Love".
-Lynch and Badalamenti were impressed with the results, and elected to record subsequent tracks with Cruise.
+Lynch and Badalamenti were impressed with the track, and elected to record more with Cruise.